QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     1 / 2

 But be careful!
-If you're still using Python 2.x, division of two integers returns only the integer part
+If you're still using Python 2.x, division of two integers returns only the integer part.

 For integer division in Python 3.x use this syntax: